-- a) Contamination not identified as part of a development which results in a material increase in development costs - b) Change in government policy, regulation or legislation which has a material detrimental impact on the development scheme - c) Change in demand for a property - d) Material reduction in the market value of the property - e) Obsolescence of the property e.g. Where it is probable that a plan to regenerate existing properties by demolishing them or replacing of components of existing properties will go ahead
+- a) Contamination not identified as part of a development which results in a material increase in development costs. - b) Change in government policy, regulation or legislation which has a material detrimental impact on the development scheme. - c) Change in demand for a property. - d) Material reduction in the market value of the property. - e) Obsolescence of the property e.g. Where it is probable that a plan to regenerate existing properties by demolishing themor replacing of components of existing properties will go ahead

-CH3L does not consider that any such indication exists and therefore it has not undertaken an exercise to estimate the recoverable amount.
+Connexus does not consider that any such indication exists and therefore it has not undertaken an exercise to estimate the recoverable amount.
+Impairment of investment properties recognised during the year end revaluations have been recognised in the financial statements.

 Where a property is to be demolished or is unable to be let the net book value of these assets has been compared with the market value on disposal to determine whether impairment is required.
+In the case of Beattie Avenue, Hunderton Road, Pine Grove, Chestnut Drive and Lutwyche Road where plans are being prepared for the disposal or demolition and tenant consultation has commenced the land value is deemed to be in excess of the net realisable value and therefore there is no requirement to impair these assets.